 The historic train runs from Régua to Tua and back and takes around one hour 15 minutes each way.
 We got off around half way through the journey at Pinhão station.
-The pretty little station is decorated with blue and white Azulejo tiles so it’s worth checking out.
+The pretty little station is decorated with blue and white Azulejo tiles so it’s worth checking out if you love these Portugese tiles.
 Through a little gate on the platform is Vintage House Hotel which is a great spot for lunch right on the river.

 Pinhão train station – Photo credit Alan Metheringham

 My Douro Valley Steam Train Journey on You Tube

 There are many wine cellars and warehouses in Pinhão.
 Quinta da Roêda estate, which is part of Croft, offer tastings, walking tours and, during the harvest, grape treading.
 We didn’t have time to take a look as we had a boat to catch.
 From Pinhão and the Vintage House Hotel we walk a few metres down the river to the jetty to take an hour-long boat trip back down to Régua.

 A Douro River Boat Trip

 Port barrels were originally transported by flat-bottomed barcos rabelo boats on a dangerous journey up river to the Lodges in Vila Nova de Gaia.
 It seemed fitting to take a boat ride and it was a relaxing way to soak up the Douro’s stunning scenery.
 Sitting right in the middle of the river at the lowest point in the valley with vibrant green hills on both sides and surrounded by the beauty of the valley is a picture I’ll always remember.